CESNET/metacentrum-user-docs/docs/software/containers/index.md

     mkdir circ_read; singularity run -B ./circ_read/:/data ./circlator_latest.sif

-where `circ_read` is folder used for getting data into image.
+where `circ_read` is the folder used for getting data into an image.
 By running the command you are in the image and using `df -h` you can check that the folder is mounted.

 **For more details** see [https://www.sylabs.io/guides/3.7/user-guide/singularity\_and\_docker.html](https://www.sylabs.io/guides/3.7/user-guide/singularity_and_docker.html).